 “That story is for another day.
-We have compost to tend to,” says Brian.
+We have compost to tend to,” Brian concludes.

 By now Caroline and Isabela have drawn fresh water and are taking the full clay water vessels back to set on the porches of the guest quarters.

 “Yes, but work on getting your handcuffs off first or you may drown in the water.
-Remember, you earn privileges,” Isabela says.
+Remember, you earn privileges,” Isabela replies.

 “Now we head back to the orientation area so Dr. Leonid can share itinerary details.
-Hurry,” says Isabela.
+Hurry!” urges Isabela.